5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Larga Data Set Example

-Say, you have to run calculations on a 128GB data set and you fit all the data on 128GB RAM, since you can fit all the data into RAM then yes having a faster CPU will speed up process but laptops only support 48GB RAM so having a data set higher than that will not speed up things.
+Say, you have to run calculations on a 128GB data set and you fit all the data on 128GB RAM, since you can fit all the data into RAM then having a faster CPU will speed up the process.
+If you can fit all your data set in RAM memory, invest on a high clocked CPU to reduce the time it takes to process the data.

 Low Data Set Example